REBELinBLUE/kube-guide/3-tutorial.md

       args: ["--vm", "10", "--vm-bytes", "250M", "--vm-hang", "1", "--vm-keep"]
 ```

-Apply the *Manifest*, the *Pod* will start and it will start using up more memory.
+Apply the manifest, the *Pod* will start and it will start using up more memory.
 You should soon see the *Pod* status
 change to "OOMKilled", the container will restart a few times and eventually the *Pod* ends up with a status of
 "CrashLoopBack" (this is because our *Pod* is crashing quickly and often, normally it would just restart).
 Describe
 the *Pod* and you will see it is being killed because it is out of memory.